metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### NFT Burn

-The NFT Burn guard restricts the mint to holders of another NFT (token), requiring that the NFT is burn in exchange of being allowed to mint.
+The NFT Burn guard restricts the mint to holders of another NFT (token), requiring that the NFT is burned in exchange of being allowed to mint.

 ```json
 "nftBurn" : {